-As stated in the preceding section, the wholesale, retail trade, catering and accommodation sector has the highest Gross Domestic Product growth rate (GDPR) and is the most significant employment sector in Bergrivier Municipality.
+As stated in the preceding section, the wholesale, retail trade, catering and accommodation sector has the highest Gross Domestic Product growth rate (GDPR).
 Tourism is included in this sector and in Bergrivier Municipality the natural environment is the foundation of the tourism industry.
 The following table provides an overview of some of the key natural resources and its significance in and for Bergrivier Municipality.